sofiamirra/Protection-of-Space-Based-Assets-from-Cyber-Threats/README.md

 This project implements a simple cyber risk prioritization and treatment tool.

-The program reads three JSON files containing assets, threat scenarios, and security controls.
-For each scenario, it computes the initial risk as:
+The program reads three JSON files containing assets, threat scenarios and security controls.
+For each scenario, it computes the initial risk:

 ```text
 Risk = Likelihood x Impact